dustinpfister/blog_posts/_posts/canvas-example-pointer-movement.md

 There are also a few helper methods that are used internally in this module, along with the public methods that are returned and used outside of the module.
 The private methods are just used in this module as far as this canvas example is concerned, but if I where to continue working on this project chances are they would be pulled into a public module as well.
 In any case I still like to follow the IIFE pattern in module design when working out my own javaScript modules in native javaScript.

-### 1.1 - The start of the public api, and the create new Pointer Movement state object
+### 1.1 - The start of the module, the public api, and the create new Pointer Movement state object method

+The whole of this module is stored in an IIFE, I will not be getting into detail with that here as I have wrote other posts on this, as well as other kinds of basic javaScript module design.
+AT the top of the body of the IIFE I have a few helper functions that I use in the update method that I will be getting to later in this section.
+The helper methods have to do with locking the angle to a set number of points along the circumference of a circle.

 For this module there is no main function, so I just created an object literal for the public API.
 The first method that I made for this public API for the Pointer Movement module is a method that can be used to create a new Pointer Movement state object \(pm\).
 When calling the method I can pass a number of options to set values like this min and max distance, and max pixels per second value to use when updating the position of an object with this.